arinatyurina/cpp/README.md

 - Exception handling: how to use try, catch, and throw to handle errors gracefully in programs.
 - Custom exceptions: created custom exceptions to handle specific error scenarios in a more descriptive way, extending the std::exception class.

 ---

+## Module 06 - Type Casting
+This module covers the different types of casts in C++ and when to use each of them:

+- Static Cast: Converting between related types, like pointers or references of base and derived classes.
+- Dynamic Cast: Safe casting between pointers or references in polymorphic class hierarchies.
+- Const Cast: Adding or removing the const qualifier from a variable.
+- Reinterpret Cast: Low-level cast that converts between any pointer types.

+---

+## Module 07 - Templates
+This module introduces the concept of templates in C++ and how they enable generic programming:

+- Function Templates: Writing functions that can work with any data type, making code reusable and flexible.
+- Class Templates: Defining classes that can operate with any data type.
+- Specialization: Providing specific behavior for certain data types in templates.
+- This module emphasized how templates are a powerful feature of C++ that allows for type-independent programming and code reusability.

+---

+## Module 08 - Templated containers, iterators, algorithms

+---

+## Module 09 - STL

+---